UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ## Permissions for UKCloud for VMware

-Compute service permissions are based on the vCloud director RBAC (role based access control permissions).
-These roles are applied on a service by service basis - for example someone might be a catalogue author of one service, and a console only user in a secondary service.
+Compute service permissions are based on the vCloud Director RBAC (role based access control) permissions.
+These roles are applied on a service by service basis - for example someone might be a Catalogue Author of one service, and a Console Only user in a second service.

 The roles exposed are: